 Also monitors security alert systems

-A PLC is used to control large, industrial batches of washing machines
+A PLC can control large, industrial batches of washing machines

-PLCs are used to control the ratio of material used
+PLCs can control the ratio of material used

 Also processes the manufacture of flat glasses